fizyr/camera_pose_calibration/README.md

 - neighbor_distance: Find neighboring pixels within a certain distance in pixels and average their x, y, z values
 - valid_pattern_ratio_threshold: Acceptance threshold for the ratio of valid points to NaN values

+#### Planned features

+- Correction for perspective in determining the blob center.
+- Create services for calibrating with two intensity images and the reprojection matrix